CentreForDigitalHumanities/scribeAPI/project/skillnet/content/help/tutorial_mark_5.md

 # Additional Help

-If you have any questions, select "View A Tutorial" to return to this tutorial at any time or peruse the forum.
+If you have any additional questions, have a look at the homepage, click the question marks next to each field, or get in touch with us.

-Have fun and thanks for your help!
+Have fun!